 It will be reasonable for some of these medicines to be initiated by prescribers from more than one speciality.

 The IF includes a broad range of medicines but occasionally a prescriber may conclude that a non-IF medicine is needed for a patient.
 Prescribers should be prepared to justify the choice of a non-IF medicine if called upon to do so.
-Initiation of a non-IF medicine within the Trust requires completion of a non-IF request form which is available from the Pharmacy Department.
+Initiation of a non-IF medicine within the Trust requires completion of a One-off Use of a Non-Formulary Drug form which is available here.
 Non-formulary drugs are not routinely stocked in the pharmacy department; there may therefore be a significant delay in obtaining the product.
 Hospital doctors or other specialists should communicate the reason for the non-IF choice to the patient's GP and ideally seek the GP's agreement before prescribing or recommending if treatment is to continue in the community.
 Initiation or recommendation of non-IF medicines may be challenged.

 It is important that prescribers recognise the considerable cost implications of prescribing non-formulary drugs and the likelihood that funding may be required for some expensive drugs.